pacs-course/pacs-examples/Examples/src/FloatingPoint/FinDiff/README.md

 # What do I learn here? #

-- That roundoff errors are for real and, in particular, roundoff errors induced by cancellation may (in some special cases) worsen the accuracy of an algorithm.
+- That roundoff errors are for real and, in particular, roundoff errors induced by cancellation may worsen the accuracy of an algorithm.
+- How to compute the derivative of a function using a formula that does not suffer from cancellation errors.

-Luckily, in many cases round-off erorrs are negligible (if you do things right).
-But it is important to remember that on a computer you are working with floating points not real numbers.
+Luckily, in many cases round-off errors are negligible (if you do things right).
+But it is important to remember that on a computer you are working with floating points, not reals.

 **Note** There are libraries that allow for arbitrary precision arithmetics.
-Clearly, computations with those libraries become much more costly, So they are used only when having high accuracy is crucial.
+Clearly, computations with those libraries become much more costly.
+So they are used only when having very high accuracy is crucial.
+For instance, the code `triangle` by Jonathan Shewchuk uses arbitrary precision to compute some geometric predicates.